AssetLedger/about/README.md

 # **ASSET LEDGER**

-**Facing problem remembering your assets and managing their due dates ?**
+**Facing problem remembering your assets**

+**Missing out investment opportunities because you forget the due dates?**

-No more worries , here is the solution - "ASSET LEDGER"
+Only one solution to your problem - "ASSET LEDGER"

 This application is a desktop application made for windows and supports windows 7 and upper versions.